About

 Many thanks to the amazing Concordia Prep PTL for organizing the annual Senior Dinner in March.
 The Senior Dinner is now an annual tradition to kick off the last few months for the seniors.

 Another one for the record books!
-The 2024 Bid for Kids Dinner and Auction held in late March was a great success in raising money for Concordia Prep and air conditioning in the gym.
+The 2024 Bids for Kids Dinner and Auction held in late March was a great success in raising money for Concordia Prep and air conditioning in the gym.
 The evening included decor, music, and games fit for James Bond himself.
 Thank you to all the supporters and volunteers, especially student volunteers who entertained and supported activities throughout the evening.
 It was a great night to be a Saint!

 • 2024 Social Studies Bowl